 The town is the service centre for the east Chilcotin region and has a Forest Service office., which is a good information source for access to recreation in the area.

 Puntzi Lake at Chilanko Forks is known for the White Pelicans, which you can see in spring and summer.
-Fromm fall to freeze-up the area is also home to Trumpeter Swans.
+From fall to freeze-up the area is also home to Trumpeter Swans.

 Tatla Lake is situated 44 km west of Chilanko Forks.
 This is the place for a helicopter trip to a wilderness destination.
 One of the trips offered is to Mount Waddington, the highest peak in British Columbia at 4,016.

-An 80 km gravel driving south from Tatla Lake will take you to Chilko Lake.
+An 80 km gravel road south of Tatla Lake will take you to Chilko Lake.
 Chilco Lake is located in the Tsyl-os Provincial Park and is the largest, natural, high-elevation freshwater lake in North America.

 Kleena Kleena is a tiny settlement 35 km west of Tatla Lake, located in a beautiful valley.

 Nimpo Lake is a friendly small community in the beautiful alpine ranching country of the Cariboo Chilcotin region.
 It is surrounded by the Coastal Mountains and rolling grasslands.
 Here you find a wealth of outdoor activities.
 Nimpo Lake is known as the float plane capital of British Columbia and is the busiest fly-out centre in the interior of BC.

 Nimpo Lake is located 300 km west of Williams Lake and 152 km east of Bella Coola.